French PM says 2nd virus wave is here, vastly extends curfew

 PARIS (AP) — French Prime Minister Jean Castex announced on Thursday a vast extension of the nightly curfew that is intended to curb the spiraling spread of the coronavirus, saying “the second wave is here.”

-The curfew imposed in eight regions of France last week, including Paris and its suburbs, is being extended starting Friday at midnight to 38 more regions and Polynesia, Castex said.
+The curfew imposed in eight regions of France last week, including Paris and its suburbs, is being extended to 38 more regions and Polynesia starting Friday at midnight, Castex said.
 It is likely to last six weeks before a review, he said.

+The extension means that 46 million of France’s 67 million people will be under 9 p.m.-6 a.m. curfews that prohibit them from being out and about during those hours except for limited reasons, such as walking a dog, traveling to and from work and catching a train or flight. ,

 “In France, like everywhere in Europe, the second wave is here,” Castex said at a news conference, adding that “no one is spared.”